salihinsaealal/waktusolatconnectiq_public/README.md

 - Internet connectivity for live prayer times API (optional)
 - **GPS capability** - For automatic location detection (optional)

+## API Configuration

+**IMPORTANT**: This app requires you to configure your own prayer times API endpoint.

+### Setting Up Your API

+1. **Find a Prayer Times API Service**
+   - The app is designed to work with REST APIs that accept latitude/longitude coordinates
+   - API should return prayer times in JSON format
+   - Example API format: `YOUR_API_ENDPOINT/lat,lon`

+2. **Configure the API Endpoint**
+   - Edit `source/PrayerDataManager.mc` line ~216
+   - Edit `source/PrayerBackgroundService.mc` line ~139
+   - Replace `YOUR_API_ENDPOINT_HERE` with your actual API URL

+3. **API Response Format**
+   - The app expects JSON response with prayer time fields
+   - Modify the parsing logic in `PrayerDataManager.mc` if needed to match your API's response format

+**Note**: The original developer does not own or provide the prayer times API service.
+Users are responsible for finding and configuring their own API endpoint.

 ### Steps to Install

 1. **Download the code**